Home PhotoAcute Studio PhotoAcute Mobile

 Choosing the distance

-Choose the distance to the display: the width w of the picture on the screen should be a certain part of the whole photograph width W, depending on the camera and monitor resolution.
+Choose the distance to the display: the width w of the picture on the screen should make up a certain part of the whole photo width W, depending on the camera and monitor resolution.
 The appropriate distance should be chosen for each zoom level.
-Please refer to the following table to define the required part:
+Please refer to the following table to determint the required ratio:

 w/W table: